-Whether through my blog or by working with various community organizations such as South Fraser OnTrax or the HUB: Cycling Langley Committee (which I co-founded), and the City of Langley’s Parks and Environmental Advisory Committee, I have worked hard to bring forward awareness around intersecting components of sustainable and accessible community design for over five years.
+Whether through my blog; by working with various community organizations such as South Fraser OnTrax or the HUB: Cycling Langley Committee (which I co-founded); or by severing on Langley City’s Parks and Environmental Advisory Committee, Crime Prevention Task Group, and Hunter Park Task Force, I have worked hard to bring forward awareness around intersecting components of sustainable, safe, and accessible community design for more than a decade.

 Over those years I have written thousands of blog posts, served on the Abbotsford Inter-regional Transportation Select Committee, hosted sustainability workshops, and have helped bring world-renowned speakers to the community, such as Walkable Communities’ Dan Burden, the Victoria Policy Institute’s Todd Litman, and Oregon Metro Councillor Carlotta Collette.
 I have appeared in print, radio, and television talking about land-use and transportation issues in our region.
 I have been a regular guest on CBC Radio’s Early Edition and also Global’s BC1 and newscasts.